Trusted WordPress tutorials, when you need them most.

 This code will execute inside your WordPress post loop and shorten your blog post titles to ’35’ characters.
 To change the length of your title, just set the $max variable to your preferred title length.

-Once you have added the code snippet above, your blog post titles will be shortened wherever they appear on your WordPress website.
+Now that the code snippet is active, your blog post titles will be shortened wherever they appear on your WordPress website.

 Method 2: Truncate WordPress Post Titles With PHP by Changing WordPress Theme Files